 At bit like us, level crossings come in all shapes and sizes, some with gates that rise and fall as the train approaches, others with a zig-zag gate or just styles with flashing lights where it is more important that you pay attention to what is going on.

-On hand to offer advice were Allan Spence & Sandy from Network Rail.
+On hand to offer advice to BritMums parents were Allan Spence & Sandy from Network Rail.
 This is what they had to say:

 We try to spread the #levelcrossingsafety message to help others learn before a tragedy strikes